Old Concord Chapter NSDAR

 |

 The Old Concord Chapter are members of the National Society Daughters of the American Revolution (NSDAR or DAR).
 This organization is a non-profit, non-political, volunteer women's service organization comprising 3,000 chapters and over 185,000 members.
-What's New?
-We have announced our Good Citizen's Program award recipients and soon will hold our award ceremony!
+PBS Shares the DAR President General Denise Doring Van Buren's account of Marian Anderson's relationship with the DAR and Anderson's performance record at the DAR's Constitution Hall.
+This includes Anderson's farewell performance at Constitution Hall in 1964.

 American 250 CommitteeOur American 250 Committee is continually working on our Patriot Story Initiative to honor and celebrate our very own Old Concord Chapter Patriots.
 Our Patriot's service and sacrifice helped establish our Nation and are written up on our Facebook.